eth-cscs/abcpy/doc/source/DEVELOP.rst

 new version `M.m.b':

 1. Create a release branch `release-M.m.b`
-2. Adapt `VERSION` file in the repos root directiory `echo M.m.b > VERSION`
+2. Adapt `VERSION` file in the repos root directiory: `echo M.m.b > VERSION`
+3. Adapt `README.md` file: adapt links to correct version of `User Documentation` and `Reference`
-3. Merge all desired feature branches into the release branch
+4. Merge all desired feature branches into the release branch
-4. Create a pull/ merge request: release branch -> master
+5. Create a pull/ merge request: release branch -> master

-After a successfull merge:
+After a successful merge:

-5. Create tag vM.m.b (`git tag vM.m.b`) and push the tag (`git push --tags`)
+5. Create tag vM.m.b (`git tag vM.m.b`)
+6. Retag tag `stable` to the current version
+7. Push the tag (`git push --tags`)
-6. Create a release in Github
+8. Create a release in GitHub

 The new tag on master will signal Travis to deploy a new package to Pypi while the GitHub release is just for user documentation.